Separation Stres in Dogs: How to Calm Your Dog When You’re Not Home

 Counterconditioning Training For Anxious Dogs

-Dogs with serious anxiety problems should receive professional counterconditioning training.
+Dogs with serious stress problems should receive professional counterconditioning training.
 Counterconditioning helps dogs change their perception of a particular distressing stimuli.
 For some pups, it is cars or joggers, for others it is a certain place or a specific object within the home.
 Whatever the trigger, a professional dog trainer or behaviorist can help desensitize your pup and turn an anxious reaction into a relaxed one.

-With separation anxiety, counterconditioning focuses on offering the dog a high-reward treat or toy at the time of your departure until he comes to associate your absence with something good.
+With separation stress, counterconditioning focuses on offering the dog a high-reward treat or toy at the time of your departure until he comes to associate your absence with something good.
 For example, you may try a puzzle toy or treat mat to distract your dog as you leave.
 The smell of the hidden treats will hold his attention while you depart, and keep him busy for several minutes.

-For dogs with more severe cases of separation anxiety, your trainer will walk you through several short separations, gradually increasing the length of your absence each time.
+For dogs with more severe cases of separation stress, your trainer will walk you through several short separations, gradually increasing the length of your absence each time.
 This slowly teaches your dog that no matter how long you are gone, you will always return.

 “Because treatment must progress and change according to the pet’s reactions, and because these reactions can be difficult to read and interpret, desensitization and counter-conditioning require the guidance of a trained and experienced professional.”